 Parameter Description Access mode Indicates the mode in which the CIFS server has opened the file on behalf of the user.
 This field displays information that the CIFS server has interpreted from the data received as part of both the Access Mask field and the Share Access field in the SMB_COM_NT_CREATE_ANDX request.
-DD Indicates that the right to delete or rename the file is denied for all other connect Desired access Specifies the access modes that the client has requested.
+DD Indicates that the right to delete or rename the file is denied for all other connections.
+Desired access Specifies the access modes that the client has requested.
 DR Indicates that the right to read data from the file is denied.
 DW Indicates that the right to write data into the file is denied.
-ND D Indicates that the right to delete or rename the file is denied for this connection.
+ND Indicates that the right to delete or rename the file is denied for this connection.
 RD Indicates that the right to read data from the file is granted.
-Shared access Specifies the sharing modes that the client has requested; that is, how the file s be shared with other users.
+Shared access Specifies the sharing modes that the client has requested; that is, how the file should be shared with other users.
 WR Indicates that the right to write data into the file is granted.

-- 1 Log in to Novell Remote Manager as the root user. - 2 Click Manage CIFS Services > Manage Connections to display the CIFS Connections page. - 3 You can perform the following tasks for open connections on a CIFS server: - Status of Open Connections: The CIFS Connection List table displays the connection number, name of user accessing the connection, reads and writes for each connection, CIFS requests by each connection, login details for the connection, and connection type to view CIFS connections for both Active Directory users and eDirectory users. - View Connection Information: Click the connection name to view more details for a specific connection.
+- 1 Log in to Novell Remote Manager as the root user. - 2 Click Manage CIFS Services > Manage Connections to display the CIFS Connections page. - 3 You can perform the following tasks for open connections on a CIFS server: - Status of Open Connections: The CIFS Connection List table displays the connection number, name of user accessing the connection, reads and writes for each connection, CIFS requests by each connection, and login details for the connection. - View Connection Information: Click the connection name to view more details for a specific connection.